richtepa/WebDev/README.md

 ## The Code
-I use [Dialogflow.com](https://dialogflow.com) to resolve user querys.
+I use [Dialogflow.com](https://dialogflow.com) to resolve user queries.

 ### Actions on Google Helper